 “I’ve been missing [playing] since the day I retired,” Weight said.
 “It doesn’t make it any easier, watching games like today.
 Before this we play Florida and we lose.
 Every game I’m behind the bench it’s a wonderful experience, I love it, but you’ll never have those days back.
 That’s why they call them memories and I’ll have them forever.
 Life is full of chapters, so I’m excited to be a part of this one and hopefully I’ll be on Long Island with the Islanders for a long, long time.”

-“I’ve had a great relationship with the coaches I’m with and we’re continuing to get better as coaching staff, as we are a team, and I’ve enjoyed it.”no comments
+“I’ve had a great relationship with the coaches I’m with and we’re continuing famous people to get better as coaching staff, as we are a team, and I’ve enjoyed it.”no comments

 Via Islanders press release:

 UNIONDALE, NY (February 13, 2012) – The New York Islanders announced today that defenseman Ty Wishart has been recalled from loan from the Bridgeport Sound Tigers of the American Hockey League (AHL).
 The club also returned forward Rhett Rakhshani on loan to the Sound Tigers.

 Wishart, 23, has four goals and 11 assists in 48 games this season with the Sound Tigers.
 Acquired by the Islanders in a trade with the Tampa Bay Lightning on Jan.
 1, 2011, Wishart appeared in 20 National Hockey League (NHL) games last season, scoring one goal with four assists and a plus-5 rating.

 The San Jose Sharks selected Wishart in the first round, 16th overall, of the 2006 NHL Entry Draft.
 In five professional seasons, the Belleville, ON, native has appeared in 193 AHL games with the Worcester Sharks, Norfolk Admirals and the Sound Tigers.